webitube/UnityCapture/README.md

 ## Output Device Configuration

-There are three settings in the configuration panel offered by the capture device.
+There are four settings in the configuration panel offered by the capture device.
 Some applications like OBS allow you to access these settings with a 'Configure Video' button, other applications like web browsers don't.

 These settings control what will be displayed in the output in case of an error: